ColourID/HaxeLive/README.md

     {

         private var live:Live;
-        private var _lastTime:Date;

         public function new()
         {
             super();

-            live = new Live("info/test.json");
+            live = new Live("info/config.json");

             addChild(live);
         }

+    }

+`config.json` is required to make configuration settings with HaxeLive.
+This is now required, as it will help to provide a more robust way of switching between scenes without needing to recompile your application to test them.
+The configuration file is only used with the `Live` class.
+Nothing has changed with `SceneGen` so your codebase should remain the same in that regard.

+An example of the configuration file may look something like this:

+    {

+        "file": "info/MyBase.json"

     }

 All of the parsing, scene generation and previewing is done automatically.

 Once you have designed an interface you like, you can use the `SceneGen` class, followed by the `generate` function that takes the parsed data from a JSON file.

 ## Documentation
 Because there is a lot of information regarding this library, please consult the [wiki](https://github.com/tienery/HaxeLive/wiki).